Nimor111/blog.gbojinov.xyz/content/posts/scala-optics/index.md

 Now that we've looked at some of the main types of optics, it's time to see how they can be used with real data (or in our case, the data we defined at the beginning of the post).
 The power of optics lies in their ability to compose.
 By composing them we can perform the nested traversal that makes optics so useful.

-Skipping over the theory, as that is a post on its own, the main thing to note is that, for the optics we presented, every one of them, composed with a Traversal, yields a Traversal.
-This means that a composed optic will most often be a Traversal and will begin with a Traversal of some kind, either for a specific field (since a Lens is a Traversal), followed by a list of something.
+Skipping over the theory, as that is a post on its own, the main thing to note is that, for the optics we presented, every one of them, composed with a `Traversal`, yields a `Traversal`.
+This means that a composed optic will most often be a `Traversal` and will begin with a `Traversal` of some kind, either for a specific field (since a `Lens` is a `Traversal`), followed by a list of something.
 Sound familiar?

 I'm going to go straight to the Monocle examples for this.